 - Vice-Versa: Bad Worldviews Drain Life

 Everything I have said about the way a healthy Christian professor can redemptively influence spiritual awareness, emerging adults’ vocation, and the flourishing of the wider community can also be said in reverse: unhealthy professors and their distorted religious orientation can warp and wound the spiritual vitality of campus, emerging adults’ decision-making, and the welfare of the wider community.
 False prophets have always dealt in lies and self-interest, and that continues, albeit in more sophisticated and often culturally acceptable ways today.
 To teach that business is just for profits, or that politics is about power, or that sexuality is for self, or learning is for a private career—these are all instructions for life that twist the Creator’s design for human flourishing and planetary peace.
+A good Christian professor unmasks the worldview that often lie hidden beneath popular cultural practises, trendy political movements, and common turns of phrase, and shows how such orientations to life lead to emptiness, distorted relationships, or ruin.

 So consider a donation to an academic mission today.
 Invest in future leaders and the transformation of culture and you will be contributing to great long-term humanitarian aid.
 We believe Jesus did not come only to win hearts—although he certainly does that—he came to usher in a divine kingdom, and kingdoms by definition permeate every dimension of human cultural activity.
 Jesus cared about marriages, medicine, military men, and math, and as leaven makes the whole dough rise, so should the gospel of his life, death, and resurrection cause every sector of society to rise to new and better life.
 God’s goodness is for the common good.